Transfer Credit Policy for Undergraduates

 Transfer Credit Policy for International Students

-If your transcripts and diplomas are in languages other than English, you must provide a translation.
-Please make sure that California College of the Arts is listed as one of the recipients of the WES evaluation.
-Once all the required documentation has been received by WES, the evaluation usually takes 7 - 10 days.
+Please make sure that California College of the Arts is listed as one of the recipients of the translated evaluation.

 Permission to Take Courses Outside CCA

 Students should obtain pre-approval to receive transfer credit for classes they take at other institutions after they have matriculated at CCA.
 Students who matriculate with fewer than 60 transfer units may apply a maximum of 12 additional transfer units toward their degree requirements; however, students who matriculate with 60 or more transfer units may apply a maximum of 6 additional transfer units toward their degree requirements.

 Students intending to take classes outside of CCA over the summer must submit a Transfer Credit Approval Request form to Student Records by the last day of the spring term for review and approval.
 The program chair must pre-approve credit for all major requirements (see Current Chairs and Deans for the current semester's program chairs).

 All transfer units must adhere to the college's residency requirement.
 Classes must be taken at appropriately accredited schools and must be completed with a grade of C or better.
 Students must submit final transcripts for classes taken outside CCA to the Student Records office before the end of their first term back at the college.
 Additionally, students who completed studio courses must meet with their advisor for a portfolio review of work completed before the units can be applied to their CCA requirements.